explorer14/ResilienceDecorators.MySql/README.md

+# BREAKING CHANGE IN v2.0.0:

+The `ForConnectionString()` fluent API method on the `ResilientMySqlConnectionBuilder` has been deprecated in favour of passing in the connection string via the constructor which is a lot cleaner and more explicit.
+If you *are* using this package, please be aware that when you upgrade, you will need to change your code!

 # Introduction

 This experimental package adds simple decorators around the [official MySql.Data package](https://www.nuget.org/packages/MySql.Data/) to achieve resilience and fault tolerance (against transient faults like failovers and reboots) using [Polly](https://github.com/App-vNext/Polly) retries.
 This is NOT a replacement for the official package and you are free to use either.